metasoarous/oz/README.md

 Of particular note, they are based on the Grammar of Graphics, which also served as the guiding light for the popular R `ggplot2` viz library.
 In this setting, we define visualizations by specifying how attributes of our data map to aesthetics properties of visualization.
 Vega-lite in particular looks to be a less verbose and more automated flavor of vega, with considerable attention paid to interactive features and composablity.
-The creators also have some cool Tableu like tools for exploring data and building visualizations.
+The creators also have some cool Tableau like tools for exploring data and building visualizations.
 To find out more, see [their website](https://vega.github.io/).

 ### About oz specifically...